CyVerse-learning-materials/foss/docs/05_version_control.md

 ```

 !!!
 Warning "First time Pushing a commit?"
 	GitHub is not going to blindly allow you to push changes to the repo, but it will be asking for you to log in.

 	- When asked for the user name:
 	- Add the username that you use to login into GitHub
 	- When it asks you for the password:
 	- **DO NOT PUT YOUR PASSWORD**, you will require a **token** instead
-			- Generate the token by
+	- Generate the token by:
 		- On GitHub, click on your avatar (top right, and navigate to **Settings**)
 		- Scroll down to the bottom of the left hand menu, select **Developer settings**, and then **Personal access tokens**
 		- Now click on **Generate new token** (Enter password if requested)
 		- Choose the lenght of time for which this token is valid for, a note (for example, a reminder of what computer you're using this token on), and all the functionalities attached to it (as this is your private repository, you can select all the functionalities).
 Scroll to the bottom of the page and click **Generate token**
 		- Once created, the token is going to appear: **copy the token and paste it in the password field in your terminal instead of your password**.

 You can now see the changes you made locally on the GitHub repository page.